jpitblado/vim-stata/README.markdown

 ## Stata commands

-Copy or symbolically link the file `stata_commands.vim` to the following location if you want Vim to recognize the full list of documented and 'undocumented' commands in Stata.
+If you want Vim to recognize the full list of documented and 'undocumented' commands in Stata, copy `stata_commands.vim` to `$HOME/.vim/after/syntax/stata.vim` or use a symbolic link.

 ```
+mkdir -p $HOME/.vim/after/syntax
-$HOME/.vim/after/syntax/stata.vim
+ln -s $PWD/stata_commands.vim $HOME/.vim/after/syntax/stata.vim
 ```

 ## Future plans